RichardOtter/RichardOtter.github.io/Run_SQL_on_RM_database.md

 The first part of the procedure creates your work environment.
 The point of creating a work environment is to avoid any possibility of confusing which database you are running SQL on and which is your precious research database.
 You can skip this and go to step 3 if you like to take needless risks.

 I think it's best to never work directly on your main database file.
 I suggest working on a copy in a separate folder.
 Only after you are satisfied that the modifications made to the file copy are correct, should the copy be renamed and then used for actual research.
-After sucessfully runnig a script many times in a work environment, I will then switch to running the script t directly on my research database.
+After sucessfully runnig a script many times in a work environment, I will then switch to running the script directly on my research database.
 (I still have backups.)

 This process is called the separation of the Development environment from the Production environment.
-You could go one more step and create a Test environment, but I won't in this procedure.

 Your main database file that you update as you do research is called the Production database, the database file on which the SQL commands will be run, is called the Development database and it is named TEST.rmtree or some varient.